Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 Anaconda Enterprise Notebook Runbook
 ====================================

-Anaconda Enterprise Notebooks is a Python data analysis environment from Continuum Analytics.
+Anaconda Enterprise Notebook (AEN) is a Python data analysis environment from Continuum Analytics.
 Accessed through a browser, Anaconda Enterprise Notebooks is a ready-to-use, powerful, fully-configured Python analytics environment.
 We believe that programmers, scientists, and analysts